Pawtucket Red Sox

 - Ballpark: McCoy Stadium

-The Pawtucket Red Sox are popularly called the "Paw Sox".
+The Pawtucket Red Sox were popularly called the "Paw Sox".
 In 1976 they were known as the Rhode Island Red Sox

 In 1974, future Red Sox star Jim Rice won a Triple Crown for Pawtucket, hitting .337 with 25 homers and 93 runs batted in.
 Some other great players to play for the Paw Sox have included Dwight Evans, Wade Boggs, Roger Clemens and Nomar Garciaparra.